ErikASD/Black-Sheep-Optimized-Auth/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-create a pull request and point to where it is, thank you.
+create a pull request and please point to where it is, thank you.